MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Countries/index2.md

 Create a short program to read the data from `countries.csv` into parallel arrays.

-Use the data to create the following output.
+Use the data to produce the following output.

 ```
 Country : Population : Capital